 2 tablespoons oil

-14 ounces chicken
+15 ounces ground chicken

 2 tablespoons golden mountain sauce, 1 tablespoon fish sauce, 1 teaspoon dark soy sauce, 2 tablespoons oyster sauce, 1 tablespoon white sugar